gerardoglzb/pixelang/manual.md

 ### Declaring multiple variables

-You can also declare multiple variables at once, as long as they're all of the same datatype.
+You can also declare multiple variables at once, as long as they're all of the same data type.

     program variables;